-Of this state of mind, Germany and Japan are outstanding instances.
-The intense isolationism and the “hands off” policy of certain groups in the United States, the demand for a white Australia or South Africa, the cry of “America for the Americans”, or British Imperialism, and the shouting of France for recognition, are other instances.
-They all indicate inability to think in larger terms; they are an expression of world irresponsibility; they indicate also the childishness of the race which fails to grasp the extent of the whole of which each nation is a part.
+The intense isolationism and the "hands off" policy of certain groups in the United States, the demand for a white Australia or South Africa, the cry of "America for the Americans", or British Imperialism, the shouting of France for recognition, are other instances.
+They all indicate inability to think in larger terms; they are an [Page 13] expression of world irresponsibility; they indicate also the childishness of the race which fails to grasp the extent of the whole of which each nation is a part.
 War and the constant demand for territorial boundaries, based on ancient history, the holding on to material, national possessions at the expense of other people will seem some day to a more mature race of men like nursery quarrels over some favourite toy.
-The challenging cry of “This is mine” will some day no longer be heard.
-In the meantime, this aggressive, immature spirit has culminated in the war of 1914-1945.
+The challenging cry of "This is mine" will some day no longer be heard.
+In the meantime, this aggressive, immature spirit culminated in the war of 1914-1945.
 A thousand years hence, history will regard this as the acme of childish selfishness, started by grasping children who could not be stopped in their aggressive ways because the other nations were still too childish to take strong action when the first indications of the war were seen.
-The United Nations had, finally, no choice but to challenge and fight the aggressive infant, [page 33] which is Germany, aided by Japan and to a lesser degree by Italy.

-But with the end of the war the race faces a new crisis of opportunity wherein new values can be seen as important, wherein the establishing of right human relations will be deemed desirable, not only from the idealistic point of view but also from the purely selfish angle.
-Some day, the principles of cooperation and of sharing will be substituted for those of possessive greed and competition.
+The race faces a new crisis of opportunity wherein new values can be seen as important, wherein the establishing of right human relations will be deemed desirable, not only from the idealistic point of view but also from the purely selfish angle.
+Some day the principles of cooperation and of sharing will be substituted for those of possessive greed and competition.
+This is the inevitable next step ahead for humanity—one for which the entire evolutionary process has prepared mankind.

-I have here stated the inevitable next step ahead for humanity—one for which the entire evolutionary process has prepared mankind.
-It was in order to prevent the achievement of these new and better attitudes that the forces of evil (and such forces exist as well as the Forces of Light) focussed themselves through Germany and Japan, because they were innately responsive to these dangerous ideals.
-The sin of Germany, viewed spiritually, is not so much her blatant cruelty or the flinging of the entire world into agony and distress as it is the responsiveness to the evil effort which seeks to retard the forces of progress, to throw the world back into the era of the robber barons with their feudal rights and their enslaved dependents and to assert —as never before— the theme of racial separateness and hatred.
-Germany sets herself apart from the rest of the world by regarding herself as the elect of God and all other nations as inferior.
-It was the wrong thinking and the mental pride of the German people, plus their prompt acceptance of evil suggestion, which constitutes their basic sin.
-I do not care for the word “sin”; I would prefer to call it the fundamental ignorance of the realities which face humanity and the lack of a civilized consciousness which characterizes the German race.